nhsconnect/Demographic-Event-Messages-CareConnect/pages/explore/explore_pds_person_death.md

 Death notification messages are sent by the Spine PDS whenever a patients death status is updated, therefore a subscriber to the death notification event message may receive more than one death notificaiton event message.
 For example, if the patient is incorectly marked as deseased the subscribers will get an informal or formal death notificaiton event message but then when the patients death staus is corrected on the Spine the subscribers to the death notification event for that patient will receive the death notification event message for "Death Notification Status removed".

+If a subscriber receive multiple `PDS Person Death` event messages for the same patient, the latest event message as indicated by the `timestamp` element within the MessageHeader resource should be considered the source of truth for the deathNotificationStatus.

 |  | PDS Person Death (Informal) | PDS Person Death (Formal) | PDS Person Death (Death Notification Status removed) |
 | --- | --- | --- | --- |
 | | A death notification reported by a secondary source, no formal death certificate received. | A formal death where death certificate has been received. | A revoke of a patient death event as the death was entered in error, the patient is NOT DEAD. |